2010–11 East Superleague

-The 2010–11 East Superleague (known as the Bukta Teamwear East Superleague for sponsorship reasons) was the 10th season of the East Superleague, the top tier of league competition for SJFA East Region member clubs.
+The 2010–11 East Superleague (known as the ACA Sports East Superleague for sponsorship reasons) was the 10th season of the East Superleague, the top tier of league competition for SJFA East Region member clubs.

-The season began on 21 August 2010.
+The season began on 21 August 2010 and ended on 4 June 2011.
 Bo'ness United were the reigning champions and became the first club to successfully defend their Superleague title.
 As champions they entered the First Round of the 2011–12 Scottish Cup.